-The RTO respects the importance of securing any form of personal information which is collected from the student (s) and/or other Stakeholders.
-The RTO promotes and conducts the following policy in accordance with the privacy Amendment (enhancing Privacy Protection) Act 2012, which amends the Privacy Act 1988.
+IAP respects the importance of securing any form of personal information which is collected from the student (s) and/or other stakeholders.
+IAP promotes and conducts this policy in accordance with the Privacy Amendment (enhancing Privacy Protection) Act 2012, which amends the Privacy Act 1988.

-Australian Privacy Principle $\mathbf{1}$ - Open and transparent management of personal information
+Australian Privacy Principle 1 - Open and Transparent Management of Personal Information